estruyf/blog-content/content/posts/2021-03-19-skipping-your-github-actions-workflows-on-specific-commits-messages.md

 In the `doctor` project, I try to do as much as possible in one GitHub Actions workflow.
 Having all logic in one workflow makes it more convenient but comes with a couple of complexities.
 Like, do you want to run each action for every type of commit/PR/...?

-{{< caption "/2021/03/skip2.png" "The whole GitHub Actions workflow"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABTSURBVDXBQQ7CQAwEwfbYREqekAsH/v89YFcbTw6IqjifL88xUQRrLcB0N7b5CaoKZSZgtu2BBPtxIAVVSWYgwRxvyhi3IYIIMb4frrXovviTxA04DiBl6x9G0wAAAABJRU5ErkJggg==" "1899" >}}
+{{< caption-new "/uploads/2021/03/skip2.png" "The whole GitHub Actions workflow"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABTSURBVDXBQQ7CQAwEwfbYREqekAsH/v89YFcbTw6IqjifL88xUQRrLcB0N7b5CaoKZSZgtu2BBPtxIAVVSWYgwRxvyhi3IYIIMb4frrXovviTxA04DiBl6x9G0wAAAABJRU5ErkJggg==" "1899" >}}

 ## Why I want to skip actions/jobs in my workflow